You hear it all the time.

 Humans have been living on the planet for quite a long time and we never had strict guidelines for hydration.

-You know what we do have?
+Do you know what we do have?

 Our bodies tell us when we’re thirsty!